tamarin-prover/tamarin-prover/src/003_example.md

 ~~~~

 Here the only premise is an instance of the `Fr` fact.
 The `Fr` fact is
-a built-in fact that denotes a freshly generated name, which is used to
+a built-in fact that denotes a freshly generated fresh name, which is used to
 model random numbers such as nonces or keys.
 See later in this manual
 for further details. *CAN WE GIVE A REFERENCE HERE.
 I.E. "See Section ... for
 further details"*